-Trump admin: No new Russia sanctions for now
+US releases list of Russian oligarchs, political figures

-Washington (CNN)The Trump administration has declined to impose sanctions against companies and foreign countries doing business with blacklisted Russian defense and intelligence entities.
+Earlier Monday, the Trump administration declined to impose sanctions against companies and foreign countries doing business with blacklisted Russian defense and intelligence entities.

 The agency noted that it also provided an additional classified report to Congress that may have included other individuals not listed in the public portion of the report.

-Note: Editor's note: The story has been updated to include the US Treasury Department list and Russian reaction.